 So really, the reason that I’m there is I never felt called to be a school teacher.
 I felt called to be a missionary.
 And that’s how I see it.
 I think that the public schools are the front line of the culture war in our nation today.
 So if you want to be making a difference, the biggest difference that you can make is to be right there in the thick of it.
 So California public schools … I’m on the front line.
 And how I shine my light in that is not by going out and lecturing my students about their immoral lifestyles.
 I love kids.
 I love kids.
 And students are attracted to the love of Christ.
 And so what happens is, is I’m able to develop relationships with them.
 They know that my classroom is a safe space, and they come in there and they share their hearts with me.
 They share their struggles, and I’m able to share Jesus with them.

 Caleb: And you know, one of the young guys I got to share Jesus with.
-He [inaudible 00:17:38] I know the lord, and now he’s a pastor at your home church.
+And now he’s a pastor at your home church.